NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 ![George Seurat](Seurat-Gravelines-Annonciade.jpg)

 ## Analysis of single cell ATAC-seq data
-[Seurat](https://satijalab.org/seurat/) is the most widley used tool to analyze scRNA-seq data.
+[Seurat](https://satijalab.org/seurat/) is the most widely used tool to analyze scRNA-seq data.
 Recently, this R package has been extended to support chromatin data, e.g. ATAC.
 This extension package is called [Signac](https://satijalab.org/signac/index.html).
-Seurat makes it possbile to integrate data from different technologies.
+Seurat makes it possible to integrate data from different technologies.
 Here, we will look at how Seurat and Signac can be used to integrate scATAC-seq and scRNA-seq data.
 This exercise is based on [this](https://satijalab.org/signac/articles/pbmc_vignette.html) and [this](https://satijalab.org/signac/articles/motif_vignette.html) tutorial, using data on human peripheral blood mononuclear cells (PBMCs) provided by 10x Genomics.
 We will use data that have already been pre-processed using CellRanger.
 The starting point is a count matrix, with the number of reads in each peak in each cell, along with some meta data.

 We start by loading the required packages: Seurat, Signac, some annotation packages and some packages for plotting.